Frequently Asked Questions

 - 06

 The easy answer is, “all sorts of people!”
 Years ago, therapy had a stigma attached to it.
 It was believed you had to be either very disturbed or “weak” to seek it out.
-Fortunately, times have changed and now people from all walks of life and all different backgrounds go to counseling and it’s considered a normal and healthy resource.
+Fortunately, times have changed and now people from all walks of life and all different backgrounds seek out counseling.
+Therapy is now considered a normal and healthy resource.

 - 07